What Malwarebytes’ Adam Kujawa Wants You to Know about Ransomware’s Growing Danger

-Last month, a Southern California hospital had to pay $17,000 and lost hundreds of work hours to one malware attack.
-Three other hospitals have since been hit.
+In February of 2016, a Southern California hospital had to pay $17,000 and lost hundreds of work hours to one malware attack.
+Twelve hospitals were hit in 2016 alone.

 Using ransomware (one of the most destructive malware types), cybercriminals steal money and data from everyone they can.
 It’s a war—and you’re the intended victim.